EarthHuman World

 I generally set the white balance on my camera at Kelvin 3450 to 3570 when shooting the features of the night sky.
 But I will also take a few frames with it set on auto to see what colors the camera thinks it should be capturing.
 Most times I end up going with the Kelvin setting, which is a little bit on the cool/blue side of the spectrum.

-The EXIF data for these shots are K-3450, K-3570, K-3570 respectively.
+The EXIF data for these shots are K-3450, K-3570 and K-3570 respectively.
 I process all my photos through Lightroom 4 & Photoshop CS5 and I certainly have an “artist’s view” when bringing an image to life.
 However, when it comes to these strong aurora scenes, the colors have not been saturated very much because Mother Nature did that work beautifully.

 View larger. | What the camera sees.
 Pemaquid Point Lighthouse.
 Image via Mike Taylor.
+Used with permission.

 Seeing dancing lights and spikes

 View larger. | What the camera sees.
-Unity Train Tracks.
+Unity train tracks.
 Image via Mike Taylor.
+Used with permission.

 I didn’t see much of anything but I set up, started shooting and immediately saw green on the horizon on my camera screen.
 I set the camera to shoot 30 second exposures for an hour with just a few seconds in between.
 So, I could quickly review the scenes on the LCD screen as my camera snapped away.

 Within 10 minutes or so, I saw sharp spikes or columns shooting up and slowly moving across the sky.
 To my eye they appeared to be a light violet/purple color enough that I posted a status update to Facebook at 2:24 am.
-I said, “You know the aurora is cranked up when you can see the purple spikes with your naked eye.”
-When the display died down, I quickly looked through my images but I didn’t really know the spikes were blue until I viewed them on my computer.
+I said:

-View Larger. | What the camera sees.
-Small Pond Outside of Unity.
+View larger. | What the camera sees.
+Small pond outside of Unity.
 Image via Mike Taylor.
+Used with permission.

 Incredible oval, perfect arc and tall spikes.
 Oh my!